How to Paint a House Exterior

 Stains can sometimes be sprayed on with a compression sprayer if the existing finish is in good condition to start with.
-If the plywood is bare or the old finish is damaged or degraded however, the new coating will have to be rolled and brushed on to ensure good penetration.
+If the plywood is bare or the old finish is damaged or degraded, however, the new coating will have to be rolled and brushed on to ensure good penetration.

 To paint or stain plywood siding, work on a manageable 3 or 4 foot swath at a time and work from the top to the bottom of the house before moving on to the next swath.
 Roll the finish coating on with a thick roller and then brush it into the grooves, etc. if necessary to get good coverage.
 Some oil stains may require wiping with a rag just after rolling or spraying to remove excess coating for a consistent color in the finish.

-If you didn't paint the soffit overhang first, use a 2½ sash brush to coat it now.
-While you're up there do any gutters and down spouts and corner molding that you plan to paint, at the same time.
-Work from an extension ladder using the same technique of moving across the house as with painting horizontal siding described above.
-Paint corner moldings, etc., down to the ground before moving on.
+If you didn't coat the soffit overhang first, use a 2½ inch sash brush to paint it now.
+While you're up there, do any gutters, down spouts, and corner molding that you plan to paint at the same time.
+Work across the house using the same technique as with painting horizontal siding described above to do the soffit.
+At the corners, paint the trim molding down to the ground before moving on.

 If you're painting window shutters, try to remove them to work and then hang them back up when you're done.
 If you're working with the shutters off the house, set them on a couple blocks of wood to keep them off the floor.

-Use a brush to push paint into the joint between the louvers and the shutter frame, starting at the top.
+Use a brush to push paint into the joint between the louvers and the shutter frame working from the top.
 Go from top to bottom of one section of louvers and coat the corners with plenty of paint before going back to catch any dripping or running paint with the brush.